 The recently deceased midget millionaire and former sports mascot Big Red Bush realized early that there is no big money to be made as a mascot.
 He therefore decided to try his luck in the porn business and became very successful.
 His last will is a reflection of his sympathies for both mascots and midgets and rather extraordinary:

 A team of five mascots is to compete against five midgets in a series of games, the winner then gets 5 million dollars.

 Comparison between the US R-Rated DVD and the US Unrated DVD.

 Unrated: 85:20 min.
 NTSC (with ending credits)

-A total of 3 minutes and 9 seconds
+A total of 3 minutes and 9 seconds are missing.

 Jimmy O'Doul is giving an interview about Big Red Bush's death.